lapinek/java-rcs-developer/README.developing-scripted-connectors.md

     [Back to Contents](#contents)

-    A _"run on connector"_ script call in an IDM script could look like the following:
+    A call to _"run on connector"_ operation in an IDM script could look like the following:

     `IDM Admin > Managed object > alpha_user > onRead Inline Script (text/javascript)`